 Did you know that the volunteers responsible for making decisions about your checkoff dollars at both the state and national levels are checkoff-paying, cattle farmers, ranchers and importers?
-By law, this structure is designed to make sure that producers like you are responsible for directing, reviewing and approving expenditure of all checkoff dollars.
+By law, this structure is designed to ensure that producers at the ground level are responsible for directing, reviewing and approving expenditure of all checkoff dollars.